humanprotocol/hmt-token/README.md

-This legacy repo contains some of the origial development work on the Bulk API and other interesting Ethereum improvements, as well as a reference implementation of the HMT token contract.
+This legacy repo contains some of the early development work on the Bulk API and other interesting Ethereum improvements, as well as a reference implementation of the HMT token contract used in the HUMAN Protocol.